App Actions V3

 name, JavaScriptcodedefining anexecute(context)function, and optionalfrequency,timezone,environment,triggersanddependencies. - An app action can be created as scheduled (when using the

-frequencyparameter) or to be run on-demand. - An app action can run on server when
+frequencyparameter) or to be run on-demand. - An app action runs on the server when

-environmentis set toserverorany. - An app action can run on client side when
+environmentis set toserverorany. - An app action runs on the client side when

-- Scheduled app actions will only run the published version of an action, whereas on-demand actions will run the version from the same environment they are fired from (e.g. Fliplet Viewer, Live apps).
+- Scheduled app actions only run the published (production) version of an action.
+On-demand actions run the version from the same environment they are fired from (e.g., Fliplet Viewer runs the master version, live apps run the production version).

 - An action must have

 activeset totrueto be executed.
-Inactive actions will not run regardless of whether they are on-demand, scheduled, or triggered by events.
+Inactive actions do not run regardless of whether they are on-demand, scheduled, or triggered by events. - If a scheduled action fails, the error is logged and the execution is skipped.
+Scheduled actions do not retry on failure — they wait for the next cron tick.

 Execution environments